zanuka/leaderport-core-ui/README.md

 ```

 This setup allows for efficient data fetching, automatic updates after score submissions, and clean separation of concerns in your leaderboard component.

-#### Pinia Colada Benefits :tropical_drink:

-1. Automatic Caching: Pinia Colada offers smart client-side caching with request deduplication.
-This is particularly useful for a leaderboard where you might need to frequently fetch updated scores without overwhelming your API.

-2. Async State Management: It handles async state seamlessly, which is crucial for real-time leaderboard updates.
-This can help in managing loading states and error handling more efficiently.

-3. TypeScript Support: With full TypeScript support, you can ensure type safety across your leaderboard components, reducing potential bugs and improving developer experience.

-4. SSR Support: If you decide to implement server-side rendering for improved initial load times, Pinia Colada's SSR support will be beneficial.

-5. Query Invalidation: The ability to invalidate queries easily (as shown in the example with caches.invalidateQueries) is perfect for updating the leaderboard when new scores are submitted.

-Here's a quick example of how you might use Pinia Colada in your leaderboard component:

 ## Initial Prototype Features
 We will focus on the following features for prototype phase 1